VA3HDL/hamdashboard/README.md

 Check the updated demos too!

+### 2025.01.21 Changelog:

+- Added ability to export settings to config.js file
+- Bug fix: Delete button for Menu items don't work
+- Moved Setup Page buttons to the top and made them always visible for easy access
+- Added tooltips to the Setup Page (settings.html)

 ### 2025.01.20 Changelog:

 - Added a "Setup" page to configure the dashboard directly from the browser